dvernooy/dvernooy.github.io/_embedded/04-obdii.md

 > And, of course, the check engine light (CEL or MIL) ... and more to the point, my desire to figure out which code was causing it, & then douse it.

+Here's a video of this hack in action.
+As it always seems to be on my Camry, the code set was P0136, which is an oxygen sensor.
+I've been ignoring it for years.
+I'm sure that's not good.

+{% include video id="q_J4OGaI9wE" provider="youtube" %}

-I'll get a video loaded here of that, but for now here's one of the system booting up and me checking out the identity of the vehicle and what information I can see.
+Here's another video of the system booting up and me checking out the identity of the vehicle and what information I can see.
 My hands were freezing (it was -25C that day) & you gotta love the music that was playing on the radio-

 {% include video id="z_7kp_Pfc5Q" provider="youtube" %}